 Oct.
 5, 2021—If you wish to retain more control over the assets you place in trust, a Delaware directed trust is one possible solution.
 The state’s distinctive trust law allows you to create a personal trust where you—or advisors named by you—direct the trustee’s actions.
-In today’s podcast, Jeff Wolken, national director of Delaware Trust Planning for Wilmington Trust’s Emerald Family Office & Advisory, explains how this specific feature of Delaware law allows you to retain appropriate control over key decisions related to investments and/or distributions of the assets you place in trust.
+In today’s podcast, National Director of Delaware Trust Planning Jeff Wolken explains how this specific feature of Delaware law allows you to retain appropriate control over key decisions related to investments and/or distributions of the assets you place in trust.

 Wilmington Trust Emerald Family Office & Advisory is a service mark and refers to wealth planning, family office, specialized transaction, and other services provided by Wilmington Trust, N.A., a member of the M&T family.